3ixas/java-snap-game/README.md

 ---

 ## 🎲 **How to Play**
 - The game will prompt Player 1 and Player 2 to take turns drawing a card.
 - If two consecutive cards match, a SNAP challenge appears.
 - Type "snap" within 2 seconds to win the round!
 - The first player to win 3 rounds becomes the final winner.
+- If the deck runs out of cards before a player wins, the game ends in a draw.
 - At the end of a match, you can choose to play again or exit the game.

 ---

 ## 📚 **Lessons Learned**
-- **Best Practices in Java OOP** – Applied Encapsulation, Inheritance, and Single Responsibility Principle (SRP).
+- **Applied SOLID Principles** – Used Encapsulation, Inheritance, and Single Responsibility Principle (SRP).
 - **Optimised Sorting & Data Structures** – Used ArrayLists, Java Enums, and efficient Comparators.
 - **Handling Asynchronous Input in Java** – Implemented timed input detection